clemenko/workshop_2018/README.md

 - Familiarity with a text editor (Visual Studio, emacs, vi, etc.)
 - Bring your own laptop

+##
+How this workshop works.
+- ASK QUESTIONS!
+- THERE MAY BE PRIZES!

 ## Day 1
 - Intro to Containers - https://github.com/clemenko/workshop_2018/raw/master/Docker%20101.key
     - Dockerfiles - https://github.com/clemenko/dockerfiles